-The sensitivity of financial assets and liabilites to changes in exchange rates is assessed on business area level due to different base currencies.
+The sensitivity of financial assets and liabilities to changes in exchange rates is assessed on business area level due to different base currencies.
 In If, 10 percentage point depreciation of all other currencies against SEK would result in an increase recognised in profit/loss of EURm 1 (13) and in a decrease recognised directly in equity of EURm -1 (-12).
 In Topdanmark, 10 percentage depreciation of all other currencies against DKK would result in an increase recognised in profit/loss of EURm 0 (-1), but would not have an impact on equity.
 In Mandatum, 10 percentage point depreciation of all other currencies against EUR would result in an increase recognised in profit/loss of EURm 29 (12) and in a decrease recognised directly in equity of EURm -67 (-79).
-In Holding, 10 percentage point depreciation of all other currencies against EUR would result in equity of EURm -67 (-79).
 In Holding, 10 percentage point depreciation of all other currencies against EUR would have no impact in profit/loss, but a decrease recognised in equity of EURm -249 (-216).